LIVING WITH LHON

 The Hadley School for the Blind offers free online courses for people with vision loss and their families.
 You communicate with a teacher as needed toll-free or via email.
 They have courses such as “Self-Esteem and Adjusting with Blindness.”

-The American Foundation for the Blind (AFB) has an excellent resource called FamilyConnect, for parents of children with visual impairments.
+The American Foundation for the Blind (AFB) has a resource called FamilyConnect, for parents of children with visual impairments.
 Several articles on the emotional impact of learning that your child is visually impaired are at:

 2. Mobility & Driving